Systematic search for singularities in 3D Euler flows: Numerical results

 \section{Numerical results}

-To distinguish between regular and potentially singular evolution, we solve Problem \ref{pb:H3} on ``short'' and ``long'' time intervals $[0, T]$ and perform a resolution refinement, where optimal initial conditions $\teta_T^N$ and the corresponding Euler flows $\u^N\left(t;\teta_T^N\right)$ are computed with increasing numerical resolutions $N^3$, cf.~\S\,\ref{sec:num:discretization}.
-When $T$ is sufficiently small, such that the Euler system~\eqref{eq:Euler} is guaranteed by Theorem \ref{thm:Hm} to be well-posed on $[0,T]$, we expect that
+To distinguish between regular and potentially singular evolution, we solve Problem \ref{pb:H3} on ``short'' and ``long'' time intervals $[0, T]$ and perform a resolution refinement, where optimal initial conditions $\teta_T^N$ and the corresponding Euler flows $\u^N\left(t;\teta_T^N\right)$ are computed with increasing numerical resolutions $N^3$, cf.~Section \ref{sec:num:discretization}. {We add that, based on the characteristic length scale $L = 1$ (given by the size of the domain $\Omega$) and the ``size'' of the initial data $U \sim 1$, the characteristic time scale of the flow is $L/U \sim 1$.}